-Have you ever told yourself you are a coward?
+Have you ever told yourself that you are a coward?

 I have.
-It seems like every time I hesitate – before an event, a daunting task, a pitch to someone new – my negative self-talk screams, “Coward, coward, coward!”
+It seems like every time I hesitate — before an event, daunting task, or pitch to someone new — my negative self-talk screams, “Coward, coward, coward!”

 Fear is the culprit.
 I am capable.
 I am worthy.
-I am loved.
-But fear tries to tell me that I am none of those things right before I do something new, extraordinary, different.
+And I am loved.
+But fear tries to tell me that I am none of those things right before I do something new.

 How This Applies to Your Career